 You can complete contracts online, via phone or personally in the provider stores in Ghent.
 Typically required information to sign the contract are a:

 - valid passport

 - the rental contract for the place where the service will be installed

 - work contract (University contract/certificate as a student)

-Finally, it is worthwhile to check with your neighbours about legal options to share one account via a wifi hotspot.
+Finally, it is worthwhile checking with your neighbours about legal options to share one account via a wifi hotspot.
 Personally, I am a frequent user of the University wifi Eduroam (if you are a student) or the public library De Krook and other internet coffee places.
 You may also consider only using your mobile internet since mobile internet prices are more competitive and the coverage (4G in the whole of Belgium) is optimum.